 Yes.
 A large, flat plate part is easy.
 Most parts are not that simple.
 They have holes drilled or windows that must be milled out.
 Vacuum chucks can be custom manufactured to support these features.
 The vacuum areas must be completely sealed, so it is not good to drill a hole in the middle of the part and break the seal.
 So, provisions can be made to expose sections of the part without losing the holding force.
 Some small parts are challenging to hold, as well.

-Is It Impossible to Hold Small Parts with Vacuum?
+Is It Impossible to Hold Small Parts with a Vacuum Fixture?

 Not impossible, but it can be challenging.
 It depends very much on the size of the part and if it can be made from a larger sheet.
 A vacuum fixture can securely hold the larger sheet.
 Most machining can be done, leaving just some final cut-aways using careful techniques.